Home » Archive

 My good friend CJ is a contrarian.
 Being contrarian perhaps explains why we are friends in the first place.
-My conversations with CJ usually give me a different perspective that simultaneously entertains as well as instructs.
+My conversations with CJ usually give me a different perspective.
 Today we were on the phone and we ended up talking about my favourite Indian politician, Shri Narendra Modi.
-Narendrabhai, I said, is the only principled Indian political leader of any standing in Indian politics.
+Narendrabhai, I told CJ, is the only principled Indian political leader of any standing in Indian politics.

 That’s the question that my friend CJ asked me.
 I don’t know, I replied.
 I am not a Gandhian.
 We were discussing yesterday’s bomb blast in the reception area of the Delhi High Court which left as of last count 11 dead and scores injured.